Skip to main content

 Check if you have leukoplakia

-Leukoplakia patches often appear on the tongue.
+Leukoplakia patches often appear on or below the tongue.

 You can also get them on the inside of your cheeks.